 Feature walls give you the opportunity to add interest, texture or colour to a room.
 Depending on the finish choice, an accent wall can be used to add warmth to an interior or highlight an architectural feature.
 However, paint a wall in a bright, contrasting colour and your feature wall could look more like a design faux pas.

-When considering whether to create a feature wall or not, ask yourself the following?
+When considering your feature wall design, ask yourself the following?

 - Do you have a wall that deserves to be featured?